emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 structured in a way that makes use, interpretation, and analysis easy.
-One such structure for data stores each variable as a column, each observation as a row, and each type of observational unit as a table (Fig. \ref{fig:tidy-data}).
-The technical term for this structure is 'Codd's 3rd normal form', but it has been made more accessible as the concept of *tidy* data [@Wickham2014tidy].
+One such structure for data stores each variable as a column, each observation as a row, and each type of observational unit as a table (Fig. 1).
+The technical term for this structure is 'Codd's 3rd normal form', but it has been made more accessible as theconcept of *tidy* data [@Wickham2014tidy].
 When data is organized in this way, the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

 One axiom about the structure of data and code holds that one should "write code for humans, write data for computers"